fabiobarkoski/piah/README.md

 -----

-Piah automatically parse the data from PDF or texts based only in the dataclass that you provide and return the same dataclass fullfilled with the values.
+Piah automatically parse the data from PDF's or texts based only in the [dataclass](https://docs.python.org/3/library/dataclasses.html#module-dataclasses) that you provide and return the same [dataclass](https://docs.python.org/3/library/dataclasses.html#module-dataclasses) fullfilled with the values.
-Piah is based in the (OxyParser)[https://github.com/oxylabs/OxyParser/]
+Piah is based in the [OxyParser](https://github.com/oxylabs/OxyParser/)

 **Table of Contents**